Deficits and Surpluses

 Budget Deficits and Surpluses as a Percentage of Gross Domestic Product

-Below is a table with data on United States budget deficits and surpluses in billions of dollars from 1980 through 2016.
+Below is a table with data on United States budget deficits and surpluses in billions of dollars from 1980 through 2019.
 Deficits are expected to be a serious problem in the future as net interest payments on the debt will rise with growing deficits.
 Spending on defense and homeland security will remain high.
-An additional problem is that as more and more baby-boomers (the first ones retired in 2008) elect to draw from Social Security and sign up for Medicare (or similar programs in other countries), they will further burden nations’ national debts.
+An additional problem is that as more and more baby-boomers (the first ones reached full retirement age in 2011) elect to draw from Social Security and sign up for Medicare (or similar programs in other countries), they will further burden nations’ national debts.
 The Obama administration expanded health care coverage for many uninsured.
 This also added significant expenses to our government’s budget.
-The Trump administration plans to reverse some of this spending; however, noticeable changes in this area are not likely to take place for several years.
+Noticeable changes in this area are not likely to take place for several years.